SPANDigital/presidium-html-to-markdown/README.md

 ```

+---

 ## Limitations

 The article parser assumes that every article will have a title defined by the `--headers` selector.
-If the article doesn't have a header the parsing will fail.
+If the article doesn't have a header the parsing will fail with error "expected article to have a header: <path>"